Travel Activities For Extended RV Trips

 And last and also definitely least on our list of priorities, there's always

 TV, dvds or the computer for those who need a technology fix.
+We watch local stations on our laptop computer.
+That's right: no TV or Internet required.

 Free Travel Activities: To Escape